joey-bednar/dotfiles/README.md

 source ./onehalf/gnome-terminal/onehalfdark.sh
 ```

 Open Neovim `nvim` and type `:PlugInstall` to install plugins from init.vim.
+Type `q` to close the install window and `:q!` to exit to the terminal.

 Install and build Coc:
 ```